The Affordable Care Act's Fate Is In Flux But 2021 Health Plan Prices Are Stable

 Enrollees should update their financial information, particularly this year when many are affected by work reduction or job losses.
 "They might be eligible for a bigger subsidy," said Myra Simon, executive director of commercial policies for America's Health Insurance Plans, the industry lobbying group.

-Enrollees can update their information online, or call their federal or state marketplace for assistance.
+Enrollees can update their information online or call their federal or state marketplace for assistance.
 Insurance brokers, too, can aid people in signing up for ACA plans.
 When shopping, consumers should check whether the doctors and hospitals they want to use are included in the plan's network.

 Premiums are just one part of the equation.
 Consumers should also look closely at annual deductibles, because the trade-off of going with a lower-cost premium may well be higher annual deductibles that must be met before much of the coverage kicks in.